Joni1234321/02141_Compiler/Task2/readme.md

 # How to run
 write "run" in cmd (windows)

+# How to build Graph
+paste the graph code into pg.dot then write "pg" in cmd then open the pg.svg file
 # What files
 .fsy is the parser
 .fsl is the lexer